sergejsha/magnet/README.md

 # Getting started

 1. Initializing Magnet.
 This step has to be done once for the main application module only.
-It allows Magnet to find all implementations located in library modules if any.
-This initialization also makes dependency inversion between modules possible.
+It allows Magnet to find all implementations located in main and library modules, which makes dependency inversion between modules possible.

 ```kotlin
 @Magnetizer